 Without structure, both trainers and trainees lose focus.
 It becomes difficult to understand expectations when they are not clearly stated (in the form of structure).
 How do you avoid this pitfall?
 Follow today’s instructional design best practices when it comes to creating program elements, including content and practice.
 Make sure to provide opportunities for feedback for the employee, as well as from the employee to the trainer and from both trainer/trainee to management.

 The Right Materials Are Critical

 Too often, OJT is seen as needing little if any support from materials.
-The truth is that all on-the-job training efforts benefit from professionally-created materials that help guide learners and trainers.
+The truth is that all successful OJT programs benefit from professionally-created materials that help guide learners and trainers.
 Note that both trainers and trainees require this type of support.